cjdbarlow/Part-One/pharmacogenetics.md

 ##Porphyria
 Autosomal dominant deficiency in the first step of haeme synthesis.
 These mutations:
 * Result in a partial deficiency of enzymes
-* Lead to accumultion of porphyrin precursors
+* Lead to accumulation of porphyrin precursors
 * May be precipitated by many drugs:
   * Ketamine
   * Clonidine